labster/p6-IO-Path-More/README.md

 ## DESCRIPTION

 IO::Path::More is intended to be a cross-platform replacement for the built-in IO::Path.
-Internally, we use File::Spec to deal with all of the issues on differing paths on different operating systems.
-Currently, only Win32 and Unix-type systems are finished (including Mac OS X) in File::Spec, but support should get better as File::Spec gains more OSes.
+Internally, we use File::Spec to deal with all of the issues on differing paths on different operating systems, so you don't have to.

+Currently, only Win32 and Unix-type systems are finished (including Mac OS X) in P6 File::Spec, but support should get better as File::Spec gains more OSes.

 ## INTERFACE